The Barn owl (Tyto alba) is among the world’s most common owl species and of all the common types of birds.

 The owl diet has been studied extensively, and the food eaten can be identified in pellets of indigestible substances, which the bird vomits.

-Diet studies have been performed in most parts of the birds’ range, and more than 90 percent of prey are small mammals in humid temperate areas.
+Diet studies have been performed in most birds’ ranges, and more than 90 percent of prey are small mammals in humid temperate areas.
 At the same time, the proportion is more diminutive in hot, dry, and unproductive regions.

 Voles are the dominant food option in North America and most of Europe, and the shrews are the second most popular food choice.
-In the Mediterranean, tropics, subtropics, and Australia, mice, as well as, rats are their primary food.
+Mice and rats are their primary food in the Mediterranean, tropics, subtropics, and Australia.
 Barn owls are typically more specialized feeders in productive areas.

 The barn owl flies slowly, quarters the ground, and swings over places that may hide prey.
 It can also scan its surroundings using branches, fence posts, or other lookouts, and this is a prominent prey position at the oil palm plantations in Malaysia.

 The bird has long, broad wings, which make it maneuverable and swift.
-Its legs and heads are long and slender, enhancing its drilling potential in thick foliages or under the snow.
+Its legs and heads are long and slender, enhancing its drilling potential in thick foliage or under the snow.

 This allows a massive expansion of the heels when it targets prey.
 Research has shown that a single barn owl can eat one or two heifers (or equivalents) each night, or around 20 percent of the bird’s body weight.
 In the roosting areas, surplus food is always hidden and can be used if food is scarce.

-The owl in the barn has a fair hearing with asymmetrically positioned paws.
-Thus, the good location and distance are increased, and the bird doesn’t have to sight to hunt.
+The owl in the barn has a fair hearing and asymmetrically positioned paws.
+Thus, the good location and distance increase and the bird doesn’t have to be seen to hunt.
 This method includes the facial disk, as it can be seen that the bird can still find the source in azimuth with the removed ruff feathers but can’t do so in elevation.

-This bird can aim its prey when hunting nocturnally or crisply and dive to the ground.
-It pierces its heels in the form of snow, grass, or brush so that it takes the small creatures with fatal precision.
+When hunting nocturnally or crisply, this bird can aim its prey and dive to the ground.
+It pierces its heels in the form of snow, grass, or brush to take the small creatures with fatal precision.

 The barn owl has a high rate of metabolism, which requires comparatively more food than other owls of similar size.
-Barn owls use more rodents consuming, which are often considered as human pests, than other creatures.
+Barn owls consume more rodents, often human pests, than other creatures.

 This makes the barn owl one of farm wildlife’s most commercially important species.